Application and Design

 We have prepared the following tool list and instructions to help assure your satisfaction with our product.
 Before making your first on-site installation of TempRamps, we recommend that you practice screwing down the ramps in your construction yard to prove out your tools and equipment and to get a feel for the installation procedure.

 • 110 volt rotary hammer with an SDS chuck (We use a Bosch “Bulldog” Roto-Hammer #11228) and 3KW or larger generator and heavy-duty extension cord.
 (An under-powered rotary hammer heats up and loses driving torque in asphalt and dulls drill bits in concrete.)

 • No.40 Torx bits for driving TempRamp screws plus adapter to convert SDS chuck to 3-jaw chuck for Torx bits.
 (We use the Bosch SDS-Plus Adapter.)

 • SDS shank masonry drill bits for pre-drilling.
 We recommend having SDS bits on hand with a 10-inch effective drill length (excluding the SDS shank) in diameters of 3/16" for asphalt and 9/32" for concrete.

 1. Make sure that the pavement surface for mounting the TempRamps is flat and clean.

-2. Fasten TempRamp sections to the pavement with the torx head structural screws.
+2. Fasten TempRamp sections to the pavement with the torx head structural screws (plastic - head barely touching ramp, rubber - head to dimple ramp surface).
 Install (6) screws in each PTR2-48 TempRamp section and (4) screws in each PTR2-29 TempRamp section in the recommended pattern shown below.
 (Screws are not required in every guide hole molded into the ramps.)
 In very heavy traffic conditions, consider using 6-inch screws in place of 4-inch and additional screws near the thin edge of the ramps.